 2. Veterinary Care

 Starting from diagnosing pregnancy in dogs to constant care leading up to the delivery, you would need to take your dog to the vet couple of times during her pregnancy.

 - Around 45 days into the pregnancy, you can take her to the vet for x-rays to determine the number and size of the pups.

 - Dogs do not need to be vaccinated during pregnancy.

 - If you notice any signs of illness, immediately take your dog to the vet.

-- Few days leading up to the delivery can be difficult as pregnant dogs often stop eating.
+- A few days before delivery can be difficult as pregnant dogs often stop eating.
 Consult with your vet in such a case.

-- Pregnant dogs must be administered wormer called "Fenbaendazole" every day from day 40 of pregnancy until 2 days after the puppies are born.
-This will prevent passing worms from mother dogs to pups.
+- Pregnant dogs must be administered a dewormer called "Fenbaendazole" every day from day 40 of pregnancy until two days after the puppies are born, which removes the worm from passing to the pups.

 Whelping boxes are safer, warmer, and comfortable options for pregnant dogs.
 You must introduce your dog to the whelping box and get her accustomed to it.

 Whelping Supply Checklist

 - Newspaper to line the whelping box during delivery for an easy cleanup

 - Non-skid bath mats for bedding after whelping is done